 Further details of the school can be found in the specification below

 The Swan School, Oxford

-This is a new secondary school proposed for Oxford through the government's "Free School" route.
-The school is intended to open in 2019, but planning permission has not yet been granted (September 2018).
-Therefore, there is no confirmation that the school will open in September 2019 as planned.
+This is a new secondary school for Oxford through the government's "Free School" route.
+The school opened in Septemeber 2019, part of the River Learning Trust.

-Parents should refer to the website for The Swan School for the latest information.
+Parents can visit the website for The Swan School for the latest information.